America’s Health Care Industry Marketing Strategy

 However, DTC didn’t account for the most part of the total annual spending; marketing to health professionals did.
 This rose to $20.3 billion, up from $15.6 billion.

 Findings from the new study were published in the journal JAMA on Oct.
 8.

 Contributor to rising healthcare costs

 Advertising is good.
 Apart from helping companies to sell and make profits, it also has some other benefits.
-It, for instance, assists in dealing with stigma attached to having certain medical conditions.
+It, for instance, assists in dealing with the stigma attached to having certain medical conditions.

 But it is thought that marketing strategies by companies in the healthcare industry have the potential to make consumers have fears about certain diseases.
-These could make some people to request for costly treatments and examinations they do not really require.
+These could make some people request costly treatments and examinations they do not really require.